aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 15

 In order to withdraw coins from the channel, one party can initiate a `withdraw_created` request.
-It consists of a singly signed `channel_withdraw_tx` and a list of updates.
+It consists of a single-signed `channel_withdraw_tx` and a list of updates.
 The transaction includes the state hash and round of the next off-chain state, after applying the updates.
 Note that it is possible to withdraw a zero amount, essentially making the